EduardoMoraesRitter/-SpecWater/README.md

 ![arduino](/gifs/arduino.gif)

 ### Data analysis
-With data collected from a sample of safe water and a sample of water  from the most polluted river in Brazil we carried out a comparison and proved the efficiency of the applied method and proved that the project is functionally applicable:
+For this project, two samples were collected for analysis, one from safe water and the other from the most polluted river in Brazil, the Tietê river, located in the capital of São Paulo.
+Thus, we carried out a comparison between different samples and proved the efficiency of the chosen method, proving that the project is functionally applicable:

 ![data](/images/data_collects.jpg)

 ### Model algorithms, Auto AI
-We used a cognitive system applied in Watson Studio together with Watson ML to test different algorithms and compare the efficiency of the models, streamlining the analysis process between the collected samples, and in the future analyzing any changes or anomalies that will be noticed in the rivers.:
+We used a cognitive system applied in Watson Studio together with Watson ML to test different algorithms and compare the efficiency of the models, streamlining the analysis process between the collected samples, and in the future analyzing any changes or anomalies that will be immediately noticed in the rivers.:

 ![AutoAI](/gifs/IBM_Watson_IA.gif)